MicrosoftDocs/sdk-api/sdk-api-src/content/wsdevlicensing/index.md

 ## -description

-This header is used by devlic.
+This header is used by Developer licensing.
 For more information, see:

 - [Developer licensing](../_devlic/index.md)